camerony/VoronCustom/v0.1_MiniAfterBlockHead/README.md

 This requires the use of other parts from the original sources for installation (see below)

 ## Why??
-Better hotend cooling to reduce heat creep.
+Better hotend cooling to reduce heat creep/clogging.
+Tested for 9hr 47min printing PLA with a flow of .75mm/s with 75% fan that was fully enclosed without clogging using a Dragonfly BMO hotend.

 *** Extruders ***